 We discuss each in turn below:

-In B2B markets members of the purchasing decision making team are much more likely to seek out the information they need than to wait for a supplier to push it their way.
-If the decision makers most trusted sources of information carry relevant information on the supplier this can boost the trustworthiness of that business.
+In B2B markets, members of the purchasing decision-making team are more likely to seek out the content they need than to wait for a supplier to push it their way.
+If the decision-makers trusted sources of information carry relevant information on the supplier it can boost the trustworthiness of that business.

 What a business stands for and the way it interfaces with customers are key parts of its brand.
 Several research papers show a direct relationship between a positive brand image and the credibility of a B2B supplier.

 Knowledgeable employees who deliver good service build the brand and deliver a positive experience.
-It can take months, often years, to build credibility in B2B markets but that credibility and trust can be destroyed in an instant by poor service or a negative employee experience.
+It can take months, often years, to build credibility in B2B markets.
+That credibility and trust can be destroyed in an instant by poor service or a negative employee experience.

 All the tools a business needs to stay in touch are readily available, they are cheap and easy to use.
 There is no excuse for a business to fail to stay in touch with its customers.
 Content is the fuel for the ongoing communication process.